Gibraltar (1786 ship): Career

 Gibraltar first appeared in Lloyd's Register (LR) in 1786.

 In late 1786 William Sparks and four other partners founded William Sparks & Co.
-They contributed £3,000 pounds to outfit Gibraltar.
+They contributed £3,000 to outfit Gibraltar.
 Sparks & Co. outfitted Gibraltar at a cost of about £2800.
 Half the cost of outfitting a whaler went to doubling and fortifying the hull, specialist cordage, and the provision of blubber casks.

 In the 1786 whaling season Wray was master of Young Maria.
 She returned from Greenland with seven whales, 15 seals, and one bear.

 The whaling season lasted from March to July–August, or so.
 Favourable conditions could result in short seasons.
 When not whaling, the vessels would occasionally engage in the coal or Baltic trades, though with a crew a third of the size of that they required for whaling.

 The data in the table below is from Coltish, augmented with reports in the press.

 The 1786 voyage was a success Sparks & Co.
 So in March 1788 they contributed another £1,750, plus £1,000 to outfit another vessel, the Enterprise.